-Lastly, we consider the case where $X_k$ is the only continuous variable in $X$.
-Without loss of generality, let $X_j$ be a binary variable for all $j \neq k$, as any discrete variable can be equivalently expressed as a set of dummy variables.
+In general, the marginal effect of $X_1$ on $p$ is not proportional to that of $X_2$.
+Identification fails when $p_0(X) = F(X\gamma)$.
+Therefore, the nonlinearity of $p_0(\cdot)$ enables us to identify the model parameters.
+Lastly, we consider the case where $X_1$ is the only continuous variable in $X$.
+Without loss of generality, let $X_j$ be a binary variable for all $j \neq 1$, as any discrete variable can be equivalently expressed as a set of dummy variables.